pengfei1346/vite-seenUI/README.md

 npm run dev
 ```

-Use [vite-plugin-vuedoc](https://github.com/JasKang/vite-plugin-vuedoc) to change markdown to vue , [Tailwind](https://tailwindcss.com/) for site css framework.
+Use [vite-plugin-vuedoc](https://github.com/JasKang/vite-plugin-vuedoc) to change markdown to vue.

 > this framework is still not the best.